 Pilot Genomic Screening Program

-Through the Center for Genomic Health, BioMe Biobank participants, both past and future, have the opportunity to obtain genomic results that can impact their health.
+Through the Institute for Genomic Health, BioMe Biobank participants, both past and future, have the opportunity to obtain genomic results that can impact their health.

 GOAL: genomic screening of BioMe Biobank participants and return of medically actionable results for use in clinical care